Patriotic-Robotics-6372/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/usingGitEZ.md

 - Go to Terminal
 - Type in:

-> git remote add origin https://github.com/Patriotic-Robotics-6372/SkyStone
+'git remote add origin https://github.com/Patriotic-Robotics-6372/SkyStone'

-> git add --all
+'git add --all'

-> git commit -m "Commit message goes here"
+'git commit -m "Commit message goes here"'

-> git push origin master
+'git push origin master'

 * If this does not work, try putting Git under Program Files or changing the PATH variable in windows so that "git" refers to the git program.